giantswarm/crossplane-cluster-import/README.md

 ## Prerequisites

-The EKS cluster must have the tag `kubernetes.io/cluster/CLUSTER_NAME` where `CLUSTER_NAME` is the name of your EKS cluster.
+The cluster must have the tag `kubernetes.io/cluster/CLUSTER_NAME` where `CLUSTER_NAME` is the name of your cluster.

 If this tag does not exist, CAPA complains on import and will report this back on the status of the `AWSManagedControlPlane`.